jh2010/stock-analysis/README.md

 ![image_name](https://github.com/jh2010/stock-analysis/blob/master/VBA_Challenge_2018.png)

 ### Summary
-The advantages of refactoring code are increased efficiency and performance.
-The disadvantages of refactoring code are increased development time.
+The refactoring of this application was necessary because it increased its performance.
+The advantages are increased efficiency due to the reduced memory footprint.
 After refactoring the original VBA code, the run time was reduced.
+The only disadvantage of refactoring code is increased development time.